Health Promotion, Wellness, & Public Health Courses: Fall 2025

 This course introduces the student to the weight room environment.
 Specific instructions will be given on how to use resistance training equipment such as free weights, machines, and adjunct equipment to exercise and train the major muscle groups of the body to attain a higher fitness level.
 Basic concepts will be presented to allow the student to apply the knowledge gained in the course to their personal training goals.
 No prior exercise experience is necessary; this course is designed for the beginner.
 (UG)

-This course focuses on first aid management for life-threatening and non-life-threatening emergencies such as choking, respiratory and cardiac arrest, medical emergencies, injury emergencies, and environmental emergencies incurred during daily, work and athletic activities.
-Content will also address the concept of duty to act, liability, disease transmission/prevention, personal protective strategies and blood borne pathogen training.
-Successful completion by the student is required for eligibility for CPR, AED and First Aid Certifications.
+This course focuses on first aid care and prevention for life-threatening and non-life-threatening emergencies such as choking, cardiac arrest, sudden illness emergencies, injury emergencies, and environmental emergencies incurred during every day, work, and recreational activities.
+Content will also address the concept of duty to act, disease transmission/prevention, personal protective strategies, and blood borne pathogen training.
+Successful completion by the student is required for eligibility for CPR/AED and First Aid Certifications.
 (UG)

 HPR 208: Health Promotion and Education